deep-entertainment/egoventure/docs/scenes.md

 Because changing scenes - especially with large images - takes time, *EgoVenture* includes a scene caching algorithm that preloads upcoming scenes in the background.

-To achieve that, the algorith, expects that scene files names contain a numeric index.
+To achieve that, the algorithm expects that scene files names contain a numeric index.

 Scene filenames need to start start with a letter, an underscore or a dash.
 At some point it needs to include a number.
 After that number any other character **other than a number** can follow.